harness/helm-charts/src/harness/README.md

 This command removes the Kubernetes components that are associated with the chart and deletes the release.

+Please propose changes for the helm deployment, raise a review request to @pratmit

 ## Images for disconnected networks

 If your cluster is in an air-gapped environment, your deployment requires the following images: